21 Whole30 Breakfast Recipes to Boost Your Morning

 - Coconut & Rainbow Chard Baked Sweet Potato (be sure that your coconut chips are unsweetened)

 - Warm Potato and Salmon Salad (check that the Dijon you’re using doesn’t contain white wine)

 - Simple Kale & Potato Soup (finish the soup with a drizzle of olive oil instead of Parmesan cheese or yogurt)

 - How To Make Soup from Almost Any Vegetable

 (use olive oil or ghee when sautéing the veggies and go for coconut milk if you want to make your soup creamy)

 A Note on Smoothies

-While not a favorite of the plan, as the founders believe that liquid sugar (even from fruit) can set you up for cravings and energy slumps throughout the day, smoothies are technically compliant and can make good breakfasts if you fill them with good things that keep your energy steady, like leafy greens or fiber and protein-rich chia seeds.
+While not a favorite of the plan, as the founders believe that liquid sugar (even from fruit) can set you up for cravings and energy slumps throughout the day, smoothies are technically compliant and can make good breakfasts if you fill them with good things that keep your energy steady, like leafy greens or fiber and protein-rich nuts and chia seeds.

 - Super-Morning Morning Smoothie